tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Apache HTTP Server

 The Apache HTTP Server is an open-source HTTP server that can be used on UNIX and Microsoft Windows operating systems.
 The Apache HTTP Server was developed by the Apache Software Foundation.
 The Apache HTTP Server provides a secure, efficient and extensible server that provides HTTP services that are compatible with the current HTTP standards.
+With the steps that this plug-in provides IBM UrbanCode Deploy processes can start and stop the Apache web servers.

 ---